-HB 4545 provides no alternate method or assessment that can be utilized to determine whether a student needs accelerated instruction on prior-year knowledge and skills.
-This means that regardless of a student's performance in class or other measures, if a student does not take STAAR/EOC in spring 2023, they will be required to complete 30 hours of tutoring in each tested subject by the end of the subsequent school year.
-For example, an eighth grader who does not take any of the four required

-STAAR tests would be looking at 120 hours of required tutoring on eighth-grade content to be completed by the end of their ninth-grade year, even if they excelled in eighth-grade coursework.
+HB 1416 provides no alternate method or assessment that can be utilized to determine whether a student needs accelerated instruction on prior-year knowledge and skills.
+This means that regardless of a student's performance in class or other measures, if a student does not take STAAR/EOC in Spring 2024, they will be required to complete 30 hours of tutoring in each tested subject by the end of the subsequent school year (prioritizing Math and RLA).
+For example, an eighth grader who does not take any of the four required STAAR tests would be looking at 60 hours of required tutoring on eighth-grade content in Math and RLA to be completed by the end of their ninth-grade year, even if they excelled in eighth-grade coursework.